jianwen-android/notes-sst-/English/Continuous writing/Expository.md

 ## Comparison and contrast

 - What is the difference between A and B, therefore why is A better than B and why your point is true

+## Counter argument and rebuttals

+- introduce and problematise the counter-argument
+	- "Some may argue that…"
+	- "An alternative viewpoint that may have been mentioned is that"
+	- make sure you are showing that this is not your points
+- introduce your rebuttal using contrast connectors
+	- "But"
+	- "However"
+	- "Nevertheless"

+### You are wrong

+- completely disprove the counter-argument

+### Even if you are right

+- yea you may be right
+- but my point is applies to more people/better/more important etc.